fau-is/IntroCS/gt_network.md

 **Be aware that you can not change anything about the parameters and arguments a method can take.**

+We divided this exercise into 5 separate logical chapters which together require the implementation of **12 methods** in total.
+Notice that 2 auxiliary methods are already given to you.
+- **parse_data()**: parses real world data from Mastodon to your graph implementation
+- **show()**: uses the graphviz library to visualizes your graph by creating a png-file.
+You can always execute this method to check the current state of your graph.

+Let us now start with the first chapter...

+## 1. Graph implementation

 ### add_vertex()

 Adds a vertex to the dictionary.
 Notice, the method only takes one argument, a key.
 This key is an object of the class <em>User</em> for our vertex in our network, i.e. the user _Mark_.
 When creating an object of type Graph, you create a dictionary, as you can see from the class constructor.
 Thus, you will have to insert every vertex of the network as a key to your dictionary.
 The element mapped to every key/vertex in your dictionary is an empty list.
-Later, the edges can then be added to those lists.
+Later, the neighbors can then be added to those lists.
 For instance, if we added _Mark_, the graph vertex that we add to our graph with this method would look like this:
 ~~~
 {Mark : []}
 ~~~

 Hint: This is straight forward; the best implementation requires you to write a single line of code.

-Hint: You can already check the correct implementation of the add function by using the check50 command in your terminal: check50 fau-is/IntroCS/PyGraphsTrees/Network

 ### add_edge()